TarkaB/RustConsoleGameEngine/README.md

 The engine is simply a set of modules that help you to create simple games; you have to set up your game loop, assets, etc.

 There are sample projects in the source code; you can run them by doing `cargo r [game-name]`.
+Some names (such as Game of Life) may be abbreviated.

 # Usage
 ## Setup